 Also Read: Top 10 Unsolved Mysteries in the Philippines

-The niches were mostly empty when they were discovered, although some had few pieces of bones in them.
+Most of the niches were empty when they were discovered, although some had few fragments of bones in them.
 It is believed that the religious order who once occupied the church removed the bones from the niches after WWII and took them somewhere else.

-As to the identification of the skeletal remains that were once stored in these niches, they were no less than the Jesuits who were expelled from the Philippines in the 18th century.
-Upon their return, they rebuilt the San Ignacio Church which was previously abandoned and ruined by an earthquake.
+As for the identification of the skeletal remains that were once stored in these niches, they were none other than the Jesuits who were expelled from the Philippines in the 18th century.
+Upon their return, they rebuilt the San Ignacio Church which was left in ruins after an earthquake.

-The church, completed in 1889, was designed by Felix Roxas, Sr. in the Classical and Renaissance style, while its interior was the masterpiece of renowned Filipino sculptor Isabelo Tampingco.
+The reconstructed church, completed in 1889, was designed by Felix Roxas, Sr. in the Classical and Renaissance style.
+Its interior, meanwhile, was the masterpiece of renowned Filipino sculptor Isabelo Tampingco.

-In his book, “Pananaw: Viewing Points On Philippine History and Culture,” Torres compared Manuel’s 1949 descriptions with a report from the team who excavated the site in the 1980s.
-He pointed out the striking similarities between the features of the underground crypt and the one discovered by Manuel and his team, and they include: (1) the concrete stairway; (2) walls made of bricks; and (3) empty niches containing few pieces of bones.
+In his book, “Pananaw: Viewing Points On Philippine History and Culture,” Torres made a side-by-side comparison between Manuel’s 1949 description and the report from the team who excavated the site in the 1980s.
+He pointed out the striking similarities between the two structures: (1) the concrete stairway; (2) walls made of bricks; and (3) empty niches containing few pieces of bones.

 However, in contrast with Manuel’s claim that the passageway branched out a few meters ahead, nothing extends beyond the excavated crypt.
 In other words, there’s nothing absolute about Torres’ conclusion, and a few questions remain unanswered.

-Perhaps it was not an underground tunnel for humans at all.
-In the same book written by Torres, it has been confirmed that there’s indeed a sewerage system in Intramuros, as attested by Don Manuel Mañosa who once headed the Metropolitan Water District (now MWSS) in building these drainage tunnels.
+Perhaps it was not an underground tunnel for humans after all.
+In the same book by Torres, it’s revealed that there’s a sewerage system in Intramuros, as attested by Don Manuel Mañosa who once headed the Metropolitan Water District (now MWSS) in building these drainage tunnels.

 In 1984, the same agency, MWSS, also uncovered drainage tunnels below Intramuros while doing the required excavation to lay the water pipes.
 Before these tunnels were covered up for good, some engineers from IA performed the necessary documentation.
 It was noted that the tunnels, which were flooded with ankle-deep water, were big enough to accommodate a man in a crouched position.